getanteon/alaz/Alaz-Architecture.md

 - environment variables
 - ...

-> At time of today(23th August 2023).
-We do not take into consideration container runtimes data, we do not need it for todays objectives.
+> We do not take into consideration container runtimes data, we do not need it for todays objectives.
 Will be used later on for collecting more detailed data.

 ## 3- eBPF Programs

 In Alaz's eBPF directory there are a couple of **eBPF programs written in C using libbpf**.

-In order to compile these programs, we have a **eBPF-builder image** that contains necessary dependencies installed like **clang,llvm,libbpf and go**.
+In order to compile these programs, we have a **eBPF-builder image** that contains necessary dependencies installed like **clang, llvm, libbpf and go**.

-eBPF programs are compiled in mentioned container, leveraging ciliums bpf2go package. `github.com/cilium/eBPF/cmd/bpf2go`.
+eBPF programs are compiled in mentioned container, leveraging [Cilium bpf2go package](https://github.com/cilium/ebpf/tree/main/cmd/bpf2go).

-Using go generate directive with bpf2go, it compiles the eBPF program and generated necessary helper files in go in order us to interact with eBPF programs.
+Using go generate directive with `bpf2go`, it compiles the eBPF program and generated necessary helper files in go in order us to interact with eBPF programs.

 - Link the program to a tracepoint or a kprobe.
 - Read bpf maps from user space and pass them for sense-making of data.